-Soybean is an oilseed crop that represents 49% of the planted area with grains in Brazil, and is one of the most used sources of protein in animal feed intended for poultry, pigs and cattle, with an increase in consumption as human food.
-Brazil is considered one of the last agricultural frontiers available for expansion of cultivated lands and able to meet the global demand in relation to the population growth.
-The soybean crop is essential to the production system.
-It enables crop rotation and direct planting on husks, aids in biological nitrogen fixation and nutrient recycling in the soil.
+Soy is an oilseed that represents 56% of the area planted with grains in Brazil (Conab 2020/21), and is one of the most used sources of protein in animal feed, intended for poultry, pigs and cattle and with increasing consumption in human food.
+Brazil is considered one of the last agricultural frontiers available to expand the cultivated area and capable of supplying world demand, according to population growth.
+Soy cultivation is essential for the production system.
+It enables crop rotation and no-till on straw, assists in biological nitrogen fixation and nutrient recycling in soil.

-The soybean crop is crucial in the production system in the Cerrado region, not only for profit, but because it allows for the cultivation of a 2nd crop for cotton, corn, sunflower and sorghum.
-When planning for fertilizers and pesticides, the best cost/benefit for soy production is considered.
-The choice of cultivars is performed according to the productive potential, cycle, agronomic characteristics and biotechnologies necessary to obtain the best results in each plantation.
-The research data provides this information for each of our farms.
+Soy cultivation is decisive in the production system in the Cerrado [Brazilian savannah] region, not only for profitability, but because it makes it possible to grow a 2nd crop with cotton, corn, sunflower and sorghum.
+Planning fertilizers and pesticides considers the best cost/benefit for soy production.
+The cultivars are selected according to the productive potential, the cycle, the agronomic characteristics and biotechnologies, necessary to obtain the best results in each crop.
+The survey data provides this information to each of our Farms.

-Soybean cultivation promotes a sustainable production environment, mainly by enabling direct planting in husks without soil disturbance, contributing to the soil conservation practices.
-Planting is done with the use of high-tech machines, during the most appropriate time for each growing region.
+Soy cultivation promotes a sustainable production environment, mainly by allowing direct sowing on straw, without soil disturbance, contributing to soil conservation practices.
+Sowing is done by using machines with high technology, at the most appropriate time for each growing region.
 The use of cultivars adapted to each region reduces the use of pesticides and maximizes productivity.
-The Integrated Monitoring of Pests and Diseases (MIP/MID) allows to direct efforts and implement the management strategies rationally.
+Integrated Pest and Disease Monitoring (MIP/MID) makes it possible to direct efforts and manage them rationally.

-The soybean harvest occurs during the months from January to April in the different regions (CO and NE).
-Within each farm, the harvest should be staggered according to the cycle of each cultivar, which allows for harvesting at optimal ripeness.
-In the states of MT, MS and MA, early soybean harvest during the months of January and February allows the planting of second harvest crops.
-Harvesting is carried out by trained operators and machines with high technology and operational efficiency.
-With the generation of crop maps, we can evaluate the variations within a plantation and act to homogenize the area and increase the average productivity.
+Soy harvest occurs between January and April in the CO and NE regions.
+In each Farm, the harvest should be staggered according to the cycle of each cultivar, which allows harvesting at the ideal point of maturation.
+In the states of MT, MS and MA, early soy harvesting during the months of January and February makes it possible to sow 2nd harvest crops.
+The harvest is carried out by trained operators and machines with high technology and operational yield.
+With the generation of harvest maps, we can assess the variations within a crop and act to homogenize the area and increase the average productivity.

 Processing and storage

-The processing and storage of soybeans begins with receiving it in the warehouse, with subsequent pre-cleaning of the grain, followed by drying and storage.
-The final destination is the shipment of the stored grain to the end customer.
+The soy processing and storage process begins with receiving it at the warehouse, with subsequent pre-cleaning of the grain, followed by drying and storage.
+The final destination is shipment of the stored grain to the final customer.

-For the soy products like soy meal and cooking oil to reach you, many steps need to be taken.
-Within the gates of the farms planning, planting, cultivation and harvesting should take place.
+In order for soy products, such as soy meal and cooking oil to reach you, many steps must be taken.
+Within the boundaries of the Farms, one must plan, sow, perform crop treatments and harvest.
 There is also the receiving, processing and storage of the grains.
-Outside the gates, there is the transport of the grains to ports or milling agribusinesses.
-From agricultural planning to delivery of the product to agribusinesses, it can be up to an 18 month cycle.
+Outside the boundaries, the grain is transported to the ports or crushing agribusinesses.
+From agricultural planning to product delivery to agroindustries, the cycle can be up to 18 months.